primefaces/primefaces/src/main/type-definitions/README.md

 ## TODOs

-* Update Raphael typing or use DT, see https://github.com/DefinitelyTyped/DefinitelyTyped/pull/43305
-* Create `*.d.ts` files for datePicker and fileUpload JQuery extensions
-* Revise README.md and JSDOC.md
+* Revise this README.md -> tutorial on how to doc a widget

+## Questions

+* Publish to NPM?
 * Update *.MD user guide files?
+* Is the workflow / build process ok or should it be changed ?
+* Possibly extract the JavaScript / NPM stuff into a maven plugin ?
-* Quick smote test that each widget is still working
+* Quick smoke test that each widget is still working
 * Test build with Windows

 ## Documenting a widget